0xJam3z/armoury/README.md

 Original Authors of Arsenal:
 * Guillaume Muh
 * mayfly

-This project is inspired by navi (<https://github.com/denisidoro/navi>) because the original version was in bash and too hard to understand to add features
+  "This project is inspired by navi (<https://github.com/denisdoro/navi>) because the original version was in bash and too hard to understand to add features"

 ---

 # **New Features**